Before you start

 Note that doing general maintenance and repairs to your Hobsonville Point home needs no Resource Consent and repainting your house in its original colour scheme is also acceptable.
 Also, it costs nothing to seek HPRS permission, but Resource Consent does incur fees.

-Planning additions or alterations?
 Here’s the path to follow…

-How to apply to the HPRS
+How to apply to the HPRS?

 We have made the process even easier with our new online application.

-APPLY HERENote: depending on the nature and complexity of your proposal, we may request further information and details of the proposed alteration.
+Note: depending on the nature and complexity of your proposal, we may request further information and details of the proposed alteration.

 Note that any approval given by the HPRS does not in any way indicate approval by the Auckland Council where relevant.